 A couple of hours later, on the highway, I began to realize I was in trouble.
 My foot was swelling and I’d lost the ability to move it.
 While driving, it hurt too much to use the clutch, so I kept the car in third gear.
 I stopped for gas along the way and limped around the side of the car to fill the tank.
 I could see the cashier inside, about 15 meters (50 feet) away, watching me through the window.
 When I tried to walk over to pay her, I realized after a few steps I simply couldn’t do it.
 I ended up crawling across the parking lot.

 I finished the drive to Tulcea with one thought in mind: to see a doctor as soon as I could.
 I eventually made it my hotel, and the receptionist immediately phoned a taxi to take me to the "Spitalul Judetean de Urgenta Tulcea:" the town's emergency room.
 The driver appeared promptly, and even helped walk me to the hospital door once we arrived.

 And that’s about the time in this story when my bad luck turned to good.

-The small emergency room was buzzing that night like the local pub.
-As I was waiting, it seemed as if everyone in town had dropped by at some point to have a chat or to see if anyone they knew had checked in.
-The mood was almost festive.
-A couple of older guys, looking slightly crazed and a bit tipsy, pointed to my foot, made some jokes that I didn’t understand, and laughed out loud.
+The emergency room was buzzing that night like the local pub.
+As I was waiting, it seemed as if everyone in town had dropped by at some point to have a chat or see if anyone they knew had checked in.
+The mood was oddly festive.
+A couple of older guys, looking slightly crazed and a bit tipsy, pointed to my foot, made some jokes I didn’t understand, and laughed out loud.

-In the end, it turned out that my ankle wasn’t broken, but merely badly sprained.
+In the end, it turned out my ankle wasn’t broken but badly sprained.
 The doctor addressed me in Romanian, but the medical terms weren’t all that different from English.
 He told me to rest my foot for a few weeks and slowly I’d be able to walk on it again.
 In two months, my ankle would be as good as new.
 The staff wrapped me up in a cast and sent me on my way.